-(a) Overtime based on time worked in work period -- Police Sergeants covered by this Agreement shall be compensated at time and one-half for all hours worked in excess of one hundred sixty (160) hours in a work period except as otherwise provided in the Agreement.
-It is understood and agreed by the parties that any specific provisions of this Agreement providing for payment of overtime will supersede this Section 32.3 (a).

-- (b) Overtime for more than 16 hours of work per day -- Double time shall be paid for all hours worked in excess of sixteen (16) hours in a continuous work shift. - (c) Compensatory Time - Police sergeants may accrue up to four hundred eighty (480) hours of compensatory time at the discretion of the Chief.
+- (A) Overtime based on time worked in work period -- Bargaining unit members covered by this Agreement shall be compensated at time and one-half for all hours worked in excess of one hundred sixty (160) hours in a work period except as otherwise provided in the Agreement.
+It is understood and agreed by the parties that any specific provisions of this Agreement providing for payment of overtime will supersede this Section 32.3 (A). - (B) Overtime for more than 16 hours of work per day -- Double time shall be paid for all hours worked in excess of sixteen (16) hours in a continuous work shift. - (C) Special Overtime Pay Shall be overtime hours that are paid at 1 1⁄2 times the normal rate of pay for wages and is not subject to being reduced by the number of hours worked in a pay cycle.
+Special Overtime pay will include overtime worked but shall exclude shift overage, court time, and hours worked for department sponsored activities or demonstrations (for which comp time is currently granted.) - (D) Compensatory Time -- Bargaining unit members may accrue up to four hundred eighty (480) hours of compensatory time at the discretion of the Chief.
 Once this maximum amount of compensatory time is reached, compensation for additional overtime hours worked shall be in the form of cash payments.
-Compensatory time shall be earned at the same rate it would have been paid had cash payment been received. - (d) Special Overtime Pay- Shall be overtime hours that are paid at 11/2 times the normal rate of pay for wages and is not subject to being reduced by the number of hours worked in a pay cycle.
-Special Overtime pay will include overtime worked but shall exclude shift overage, court time, and hours worked for department sponsored activities or demonstrations (for which comp. time is currently granted.)
+Compensatory time shall be earned at the same rate it would have been paid had cash payment been received.